dev-mat/AleRabat/README.md

 **Files contains:**

-- workingCodes.txt - working promo codes _( if there are no working promo codes the file may not exist )_
+- valid*codes.txt - valid promo codes *( if there are no valid promo codes the file may not exist )\_
-- bestCode.txt - promo code that let you save the most _( if there are no working promo codes the file may not exist )_
+- best*code.txt - promo code that let you save the most *( if there are no valid promo codes the file may not exist )\_
 - error.txt - error logs _( this file will be created only when error occurs )_

 # Have fun!